Issue / Question

-The Zebra ZQ500 series printer can be used in a wide variety of applications using many different media types (direct thermal only) to suit your printing needs.
+You can use the Zebra ZQ500 series printer in a wide variety of applications using many different media types (direct thermal only) to suit your printing needs.
 This flexibility is due to the printer’s ability to be configured and adjusted for all the variability an application may introduce.
-Understanding the printer configurations will enhance your ability to optimize your printer to meet your printing needs and also understand the limitations of the printer.
+Understanding the printer configurations will enhance your ability to optimize your printer to meet your printing needs and understand the printer's limitations.

-The printer comes from the factory set to tear-off mode with black mark media and adjusted for full width paper label stock.
+The printer comes from the factory set to tear-off mode with black mark media and adjusted for full-width paper label stock.
 Many printing applications will function with these factory settings and require no additional adjustments beyond the communications setup and minor darkness adjustment.
-However, depending on the media being used and application requirements, some setup may be required to allow for optimal performance
+However, depending on the media being used and application requirements, some setup may be necessary to perform optimal performance.

-Print Quality - Modifying Print Speed, Darkness, etc., to achieve quality print.
+- Print Quality: Modifying Print Speed, Darkness, for example, to achieve a quality print.

 Media Related Settings and Calibration